Disciplinary meetings - appealing against disciplinary action

 If there is no senior or other manager at your place of work, and the company you work for has other branches or sites, it may be possible to bring in a manager from somewhere else within the company.

 This may not be possible, for example, if you work for a small employer and there is no other manager.
 If you work for a small charity and there is no other manager, the board of trustees could hear the appeal.

 In some cases the same manager might have to hear your disciplinary and appeal, for example, if it’s a very small company.
 If this happens they should deal with the appeal fairly and impartially.
 If they aren't fair and impartial and they uphold a decision to dismiss you, you might be able to make a claim for unfair dismissal to an employment tribunal.

 Will the appeal look at your whole case again?

-Depending on the reasons for your appeal, the appeal meeting may be either:
+Depending on the reasons for your appeal, the appeal meeting might be either:

-- a review of the disciplinary action against you with no further hearing, or
+- a review of the disciplinary action against you with no further hearing

 The appeal meeting will only look at your whole case again if it is a re-hearing.